 This year’s Fellows will be working in the following fields*:

-We work closely with our partner organizations to select highly qualified and motivated graduating seniors and young alumni for our yearlong fellowships.
-Princeton in Africa creates an excellent opportunity for both partner organizations and Fellows, where organizations enjoy access to an exceptionally motivated and talented group of young people, and Fellows gain a unique experience in Africa that translates into a lifelong commitment to African affairs and service.
+We work closely with our fellowship organizations to select highly qualified and motivated graduating seniors and young alumni for our yearlong fellowships.
+Princeton in Africa creates an excellent opportunity for both fellowship organizations and Fellows, where organizations enjoy access to an exceptionally motivated and talented group of young people, and Fellows gain a unique experience in Africa that translates into a lifelong commitment to African affairs and service.

 Commitment for a Lifetime

 During their year of service, our Fellows create connections that last their lifetime.
-Some stay and continue to work in Africa, others leverage their experience to launch careers in international development.
+Some stay and continue to work in Africa; others leverage their experience to launch careers in international development.
 No matter where they go, our Fellows’ experiences with Princeton in Africa transform their lives and perspectives about the world and their role within it.

 Princeton in Africa is committed to offering opportunities on a need-blind basis.
 We are an independent 501(c)(3) non-profit organization.
 We are affiliated with Princeton University, and grateful for donated office space and other support, but we are not funded directly by the University.
 We rely on the continued generosity of corporations, foundations, and individuals like you to make these fellowships possible.
 By supporting Princeton in Africa, you are not just impacting the life of one individual, but lives within our own communities and across the continent of Africa.